Course Progression Policy

 • informed of their removal from the Academic Progress Intervention Strategy.

-• allowed to enrol as normal.
+• allowed to enrol as usual.

 Appeals Procedures